cortex-js/cortexjs.io/docs/compute-engine/16-guide-logic.md

   checks k^n combinations.
 Use sparingly.
 - **Short-circuit evaluation**: `ForAll` stops at the first `False`, `Exists` stops at the first `True`.
+- **Satisfiability/Tautology**: These check all 2^n truth assignments for n variables.
+Limited to 20 variables.

 ## See Also